 Current projects explore the relationship between working memory capacity and emotion regulation, the aftereffects of self-control exertion on attention and performance, and the influence of motivation on subjective experiences of mental effort and fatigue.

-Dr. Garrison will be accepting graduate students for Fall 2022!
+Dr. Garrison will be reviewing graduate applications for Fall 2023!

 Office: 407 Gordon Palmer Hall